 17. How Is My Credit and Could It Be Improved?

 When was the last time you checked your credit score?
 Generally, lenders consider credit scores of 670 or higher as “good,” with better scores garnering consumers lower interest rates and favorable loan terms.
 Therefore, solid credit can help you get a less expensive mortgage or credit card.
-If you review your credit reports, you can pay down high-interest debt and report any mistakes you found as first steps towards improving your score.
+If you review your credit reports, you can pay down high-interest debt and report any mistakes you found as first steps towards building your credit.

 18. How Am I Preparing for Retirement?